Lea DeLaria Of ‘Orange Is The New Black’ Says ‘The Rage Continues’ In Season 5

 — PerksOfBeingAFanboy. (@LiamKelsall) May 9, 2017

-Have you watched the first 10 leaked episodes of Season 5 of Orange Is The New Black or are you waiting for the June 9 release date on Netflix?
+Have you watched the first 10 leaked episodes of Season 5 of Orange Is the New Black or are you waiting for the June 9 release date on Netflix?
 What are you most looking forward to seeing?
-Have your say in the comments!
+Have your say in the comments section!

 [Featured Image by Frazer Harrison/Getty Images]